IvanFrecia/RESTful-APIs/README.md

 API 3:
 Extends the code in API 2 by replacing the manual integration with SQLite, with SQLAlchemy—an ORM (Object-Relational Mapping)—which allows us to easily replace SQLite with something like PostgreSQL or MySQL.

+API 4:
+Please read 'readme.md' in 'API 4' folder as this is a large modification and extension of API 3.